evgenyneu/ShareImageDemo/README.md

-## Image uploading extension for iOS demo
+## Image uploading extension iOS demo app

 This is an iOS demo app that shows how to create a "Share" extension for uploading an image to a web server.